JeremyGelb/spNetwork/README.md

 about bandwidths range and step were replaced by a unique parameter requiring and **ordered** vector of bandwidths.
 Code from previous version need to be modified accordingly.

+### Using cppRouting

+A very interesting package has been published with `cppRouting`.
+It allows for extremely fast shortest path calculation on network.
+We are slowly integrating it in `spNetwork`.
+The changes are not visible for the users

 ### Moving to sf